- Academics, University of the Incarnate Word, Accessed March 2019, https://sps.uiw.edu/academics/

 3. Central Texas College

-The school's certificate programs focus on fewer broad subjects, but have a correspondingly larger number of specializations for each subject.
+The school's certificate programs focus on fewer broad subjects, but have a larger number of specializations for each subject.
 Business-related certificates can be pursued in business management, hospitality management, human resources management or office technology, but the hospitality management certificate alone has three different options: food and beverage management, advanced property management or rooms division.

 4. University of North Texas

-Alternately, students who are looking to enter the job market even more quickly might consider UNT's 12-credit hour online certificate programs.
+On the other hand, students who are looking to enter the job market even more quickly might consider UNT's 12-credit hour online certificate programs.
 Some of these programs pertain directly to business, such as merchandising, but others address management in other fields, such as advanced management in libraries and information agencies.

 5. LeTourneau University